pbrackin/Job-Spider/README.md

 # Job Spider
 ### Web crawling &amp; scraping with scrapy: a job finder with MongoDB backend

-In this project, I sam simple demonstrating how to use scrapy spiders to crawl and scrape web pages.
+In this project, I am simply demonstrating how to use scrapy spiders to crawl and scrape web pages.

 The use case I chose was a job finder bot which goes and gathers those jobs that match a candidate's criteria.
 Prsently, only a single spider is implemented which goes through StackOverflow's job board.
 Adding more